Classification of positive solutions to the H\'enon-Sobolev critical systems

-Moreover, setting $|x|=e^{-t}$, then the function $e^{-\frac{n-2-2a}{2}}u(e^{-t})$ is even in $t\in\R$ and strictly decreasing in $t$ for $t>0$. \end{theorem} \begin{remark} For the decoupled equation \eqref{eq1}, properties including the radial symmetry and the asymptotic behaviors were obtained in \cite{Cho}, and it was discovered in \cite{Cat} that any positive solution is symmetric under a modified inversion. \end{remark}
+Moreover, by setting $|x|=e^{-t}$, the function $e^{-\frac{n-2-2a}{2}}u(e^{-t})$ is even in $t\in\R$ and strictly decreasing for $t>0$. \end{theorem} \begin{remark} For the decoupled equation \eqref{eq1}, properties including radial symmetry and asymptotic behaviors were obtained in \cite{Cho}, and it was discovered in \cite{Cat} that any positive solution is symmetric under a modified inversion. \end{remark}

-A crucial tool in our proof is a generalized moving plane method given by Chou and Chu in \cite{Cho}.
+A crucial tool in our proof is a generalized moving plane method introduced by Chou and Chu in \cite{Cho}.
 This technique traces back to the seminal works of Alexandrov and Serrin in \cite{Ale,Ser}.
-Thanks to the contributions of the celebrated works \cite{Ber,Che,Gid}, it has become one of the most important tools for studying the symmetry of equations.
-The first adaptation to systems was given by Troy in \cite{Tro}.
-We refer to \cite{Bus,Dam,Dan,De,Esp,Esp2,Soa} for many other interesting works.
+Thanks to the contributions from notable works such as \cite{Ber,Che,Gid}, the method has become one of the most important tools for studying the symmetry of equations.
+The first adaptation of this method to systems was provided by Troy in \cite{Tro}.
+We also refer to \cite{Bus,ZChe,Dam,Dam2,Dan,De,Esp,Esp2,Rei,Soa} for many other interesting contributions in this area.

 0.1in